Udai Sagar Lake

-Udaisagar Lake, one of the five prominent lakes of Udaipur, is situated around 13 km in the east of Udaipur.
-This lake was built by Maharana Udai Singh in 1565.
-Udai Sagar Lake is around 4 km in length, 2.5 km in width and 9 meters deep at the maximum.
+Udai Sagar Lake, one of the five prominent lakes of Udaipur, is situated around 13 km in the east of Udaipur.
+This lake was built by Udai Singh II in 1565.
+Udai Sagar Lake is around 4 km in length, 2.5 km in width and 9 meters deep at its maximum.
 It is fed by the Ahar River.

 History

-In 1559, Maharana Udai Singh constructed a dam on Berach River to ensure adequate supply of water in his kingdom.
+In 1559, Udai Singh constructed a dam on Berach River to ensure adequate supply of water in his kingdom.
 Udai Sagar Lake was developed as an outcome of this dam.
-This dam at Udaisagar Lake drains about 479 km2, and covers an area of 10.5 km2.
+This dam at Udai Sagar Lake drains about 479 km2, and covers an area of 10.5 km2.

+On January 24, 1680, the emperor Aurangzeb visited Udai Sagar Lake and ordered the demolition of all three temples on the banks of the lake.